-YOU HAVE NOTHING TO LOSE BECAUSE if we don’t have enough people sign up then no one will have to pay.
-This way either we get to open the studio and hence you get your reward, or you keep your money and we have to try another way!
+YOU HAVE NOTHING TO LOSE BECAUSE if we don’t have enough people sign up and attract our further funding then everyone will get a full refund.
+This way either we get to open the studio and hence you get your reward, or you get your money back and we have to try another way!

 We have 8 weeks to prove that there is a want and a need for this project in Hereford so spread the word, get involved and make a pledge.
 We can't do it without you!

 Hello everyone, my name is Col Hamilton and I, along with a team of key local people, aim to start an open-access ceramics studio for all, no matter your level of experience, here in Herefordshire.